Cork vs Rubber Underlayment: Reducing Sound & Value for Money

 Feeling confused about the differences between cork vs rubber underlayment?

-Rubber underlayment is typically more expensive, but it can also be more effective at reducing impact noise, though it may have a noticeable smell.
-Cork underlayment, on the other hand, is a more affordable option, but a thicker layer may be needed to match rubber’s sound reduction.
+Rubber underlayment is typically more expensive, but it can also be more effective at reducing impact noise, though the material has a noticeable smell.
+On the other hand, cork underlayment is a more affordable option, but a thicker layer can be needed to match rubber’s sound reduction.

 Read on to learn more about their differences and make the right choice for your home!